greetapp/greetapp/webclient/README.md

 ## Configure AWS resources

-Follow the commented instructions in [/conf/greetapp-cloudformation.yaml](/conf/greetapp-cloudformation.yaml) to create the AWS resources needed for the app.
+Follow the commented instructions in [/conf/deployment-bucket-cloudformation.yaml](/conf/deployment-bucket-cloudformation.yaml) and [/conf/greetapp-cloudformation.yaml](/conf/greetapp-cloudformation.yaml) to create the AWS resources needed for the app.

 Then create the local `.env.development` and `.env.production` files, following the provided examples [.env.development.example](.env.development.example) and [.env.production.example](.env.production.example) to use the created AWS resources.